Readify/madskillz/README.md

 #### I am a technical mentor.
 - People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.
 - I am fuelling the team's desire to learn, perhaps by mentoring, running brown-bag sessions, sharing useful videos/blogs/papers.
-- I am proactively reviewing other people's code so I can understand how best to help the team ship the best!
+- I use code reviews as an opportunity to teach and show others alternate, cleaner ways to implement functionality in an ego-less manner.
+That way the whole team together learns how to deliver a higher quality, more maintainable product.
 - I can tactfully challenge and coach people and have them leave richer for the experience.
 - I am a confident and proficient teacher of my craft.

 #### I am a supporter of my team and my customer.
-- I am a highly sought-after team member because I'm a trusted and proactive supporter of my team and its leadership.
+- I add value to my team by being a trusted, proactive supporter of my team and its leadership, and by delivering high quality work with a minimum of fuss.
 - I seek to understand my customer's real needs and am comfortable building requirements and technical recommendations off those.
 - I recognise problems early and get in and fix them regardless of whose fault it is.
 - I am good at recognising problems outside the scope of my work and eagerly get involved in improving our product, our environment and our processes.
 - I happily tackle the most difficult problems the team is facing and usually solve them with an impressive balance of finesse and pragmatism.
 - Every venture has mundane tasks but I'm the one that can be trusted to get them done, and get them done right - usually with a handful of ingenuity.
 - I adapt quickly to changing requirements and typically structure my approach to cater for this.
+- I have proven I can decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.

 #### I've become a student of my craft.
 - I am devoted to learning; it's become a natural part of my life.